radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

       ![Re-initialize Cache](Media/reinit-cache.jpg)

 Attributes listed in the Encrypted Attributes property are added to the Non-indexed attribute list by default.
 This means these attributes are not searchable by default.
 Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in persistent cache.
 However, if you must be able to search on the encrypted attribute value, it must be indexed.
 Only “exact match/equality” index is supported for encrypted attributes.
-To make an encrypted attribute searchable, remove the attribute from the list of nonindexed attributes and then click reinitialize the cache.
+To make an encrypted attribute searchable, remove the attribute from the list of nonindexed attributes and then re-initialize the cache.

 ## Accessing Encrypted Attributes